sebastiansandqvist/testesterone/README.md

 #### `it(label, callback)`

-Assertions are run within the context of an `it` function that helps label the functionality of what it is that these assertions test.
+Assertions are run within the context of a test case defined by an `it` function.

 ```js
 test('foo', function(it) {